na-na-hi/renget/archive/6t4giv.md

 "Well aren't you two party poopers," Popsy huffed.

-Smokin' Sexy rested a hand on the hilt of her sword.
+Smokin' Sexy rested a hand on the hilt of his sword.
 "I'm dressed as a drunk pirate."

 Popsy tilted her egg to the side.
 "Yeah, I can't really tell the difference, to be honest.
 In any case, we don't want to be late to Impakt's party," she declared.